remla24-team10/operation/README.md

 Reviewer: Shayan Ramezani
 This is a automatically versioned library that can be asked for its own library.
 It updates the version number by automatically pulling the value from its own git tag.

+### Task 3: Model-service

+### Task 4: Lib-ML

+### Task 5: Model-training

+### Task 6: Operation

+A docker compose file was created, which allow the app to be run easily.
+It creates two docker containers that communicate between eachother, a few other features were implemented namely: volume mapping, a port mapping, and an environment variable.

+The README file contains the architecture, installations and comments for each assignments.